 A Savings App Can Help

 Money challenges are easy ways to get your savings started.
-However, you can also try a savings app that automates the process for you like Digit.
-For instance, first, choose a money challenge, then supplement your savings with an automated approach like the digit.co app.
+However, you can also try a savings app that automates the process for you like Empower.
+For instance, first, choose a money challenge, then supplement your savings with an automated approach like the Empower app.

-Digit.co is a favorite because its super easy to use.
+Empower is a favorite because it’s super easy to use.
 Just sign up and let the program analyze your checking account.
-It will then make small automated withdrawals which don’t impact your spending and sweeps them into an account you control.
-It is a super easy way to save money without a lot of effort.
+It will then make small automated withdrawals that don’t impact your spending and sweeps them into an account you control.
+It is a super-easy way to save money without a lot of effort.
 Click here to check it out.

 Have you ever tried a money challenge or savings app?
 Did you have success?
 Share with us in the comments below.